jimbojw/manamoji-css/README.md

 [LICENSE](./LICENSE).

-The generated `manamoji.css` file is released to the public under the same spirit and motivation as the scryfall/manamoji-discord project, and includes an `@license` header to this effect.
+The generated `manamoji.css` file is released to the public under the same spirit and motivation as the scryfall/manamoji-discord project.
 See [scryfall/manamoji-discord/LICENSE.md](https://github.com/scryfall/manamoji-discord/blob/main/LICENSE.md)